-Expression of Cysteine Mutants.
 To determine the association between decreased transport activity and membrane expression of the mutant, surface biotinylation was performed.
 Cell surface expression of mutants was measured using membrane-impermeable biotin labeling and immunoblotting supplemented with densitometric analysis of developed bands (Fig. 3A).
-The total protein content of A243C/T396C and A243C/A414C showed a slight decrease compared with CL-EAAT1 (Fig. 3B).
-Cell surface expression of A243C/T396C and A243C/A414C exhibited a pronounced decline as shown in Fig. 3, A and C. The expression of nonbiotinylated proteins of A243C/T396C and A243C/A414C declined compared with CL-EAAT1 (Fig. 3, A and D).
-Compared with CL-EAAT1, uptake activity normalized to relative cell surface expression of all mutants decreased (Fig. 3E), although the ratio of biotinylated proteins to nonbiotinylated proteins showed no statistically significant decrease (Fig. 3F).
+The total protein content of A243C/T396C and A243C/A414C show a slight decrease than CL-EAAT1 (Fig.

+3B).
+Cell surface expression of A243C/T396C and A243C/A414C exhibited a pronounced decline as shown in Fig. 3 (A, C).
+The expression of non-biotinylated proteins of A243C/T396C and A243C/A414C declined compared to CL-EAAT1 (Fig. 3A, D).
+Compared with CL-EAAT1, uptake activity normalized to relative cell surface expression of all mutants decreased (Fig. 3E).
+Although, the ratio of biotinylated proteins to non-biotinylated proteins showed no statistically significant decrease (Fig. 3F).